Published on Tuesday, June 11 2013 13:39

 Monica Walk, President, Owner, Walk the Talk Communications

 Kaye Schmitz, Past President, Music Educator, Fond du Lac Christian School

 Kevin Miller, THELMA Representative, THELMA Executive Director

 Amy Redeker, Community Representative, Fond du Lac Schools Music Educator

 Bridget Bestor, Community Representative, Former Chorale Business Manager

 Dede Rosenthal, Board Member, Parent Liaison

-David Hein, Artistic Director, Assistant Professor, Music, Marion University
+David Hein, Artistic Director, Assistant Professor of Music, Marian University

 51 Sheboygan Street